-- Disruption of teaching, research, administration, or other IAFS activities
+- Disruption of teaching, research, administration, or other IAFS activities.

-- Physical abuse, threats of violence, forms of sexual assault, or conduct that threatens the health or safety of any person on IAFS property or in connection with official IAFS functions, including those activities taking place in the field
+- Physical abuse, threats of violence, forms of sexual assault, or conduct that threatens the health or safety of any person on IAFS property or in connection with official IAFS functions, including those activities taking place in the field.

-- Disorderly conduct, disturbing the peace, or failure to comply with the directions of an IAFS employee or field school staff member acting in his/her official capacity
+- Disorderly conduct, disturbing the peace, or failure to comply with the directions of an IAFS employee or field school staff member acting in his/her official capacity.

-- Unlawful use, possession, sale, distribution, or manufacture of controlled substances, identified in state law or regulations
+- Unlawful use, possession, sale, distribution, or manufacture of controlled substances, identified in state law or regulations.

 - In Ireland, archaeological heritage is the property of the State.
 Sites, artifacts and ecofacts are not private property.
 Trading, selling, or otherwise removing material culture from sites without authorisation from project director, is violation of the law.
 As in many parts of the world, trading in antiquities is a criminal offence, subject to prosecution and jail time.
-Do not engage in any trading, exchanging, selling or buying of archaeological artifacts at any time
+Do not engage in any trading, exchanging, selling or buying of archaeological artifacts at any time.

 - Uncontrolled excavation is considered looting and may be subject to prosecution.
 Archaeology is a destructive science.
 Archaeological excavations are carried out under license to the Site Director, as per state legislation.
 The Site Director is legally responsible for all archaeological investigation at the sites.
-You are required to follow direction from the Site Director and staff excavation in relation to archaeological investigation carefully.
-You are not permitted to initiate excavations or any other type of removal of archaeological artifacts, features or ecofacts on your own
+You are required to follow direction from the Site Director and staff in relation to archaeological investigation and excavation carefully.
+You are not permitted to initiate excavations or any other type of removal of archaeological artifacts, features or ecofacts on your own.

-- Forgery, alteration, or misuse of IAFS documents, data, or identification
+- Forgery, alteration, or misuse of IAFS documents, data, or identification.

-- Theft of, damage to, or destruction of any property of the IAFS or property of others while on IAFS premises
+- Theft of, damage to, or destruction of any property of the IAFS or property of others while on IAFS premises.

-- Unauthorized entry to IAFS properties, or use of IAFS equipment, resources or imagery anywhere in the world
+- Unauthorized entry to IAFS properties, or use of IAFS equipment, resources or imagery anywhere in the world.